Djohnson1313/phase_1_project/README.md

 ## Business undertanding

 Safety is this business's top priority, so what plane can meet our standards?
 We will use 3 main metrics to determine what plane should be purchased.
-These metrics are : Engine count, Engine type and Accomidations in the event of an incident.
+These metrics are : Engine Count, Engine Type and Purpose of Flight.

 ## Engine count